Emmanuelle Vaugier

-Emmanuelle Frederique Vaugier (/voʊʒiˈeɪ/, voh-zhee-AY-'; born June 23, 1976) is a French-Canadian film and television actress.
+Emmanuelle Frederique Vaugier (/voʊʒiˈeɪ/, voh-zhee-AY-'; born June 23, 1976) is a Canadian film and television actress.
 Vaugier has had recurring roles as Detective Jessica Angell on CSI: NY, Mia on Two and a Half Men, Dr. Helen Bryce on Smallville, FBI Special Agent Emma Barnes on Human Target, and as The Morrigan on Lost Girl.
 In feature films, Vaugier appeared, albeit in a minor role, alongside Michael Caine and Robert Duvall in Secondhand Lions.
-She starred as Addison Corday in Saw II, reprising her role in Saw IV, and had a supporting part in the Josh Hartnett film 40 Days and 40 Nights.
+She starred as Addison in Saw II, reprising her role in Saw IV, and had a supporting part in the Josh Hartnett film 40 Days and 40 Nights.

 Early life

 Vaugier was born in Vancouver, the daughter of French immigrants.
 She grew up in a Roman Catholic, French-speaking household.
 She attended Crofton House School, a girls private school, for 10 years until she transferred to Magee Secondary School, which offers a flexible academic program for professional and pre-professional student athletes, artists and musicians (SPARTS), for the last two years of high school.
 She has an older brother, Jason.